 - matching skill-sets more effectively

-- more efficient use of use of time and resources
+- more efficient use of time and resources

 - assembling “All-Star teams” to work on multiple startups at once (creating a startup “dream team” of sorts, working on and having significant upside in multiple startup ventures at once).